Find & Fix 404 Errors On Your Website

 How Do You Find & Fix 404 Errors On A Website?

-Whatever the reason they reached a 404 error, you need to know how these visits to 404 errors are affecting your business.
+Whatever the reason they reached a 404 not-found error, you need to know how these visits to error pages are affecting your business.

 Why?
-Because 404 errors create a bad user experience and that bad user experience causes people to leave your website.
+Because not-found errors create a bad user experience and that bad user experience causes people to leave your website.
 In short, this means you lose customers.

 Can you afford to lose customers?
 Of course not.